 Muthuraj is currently involved in various publication activities.
-He is the General Editor of the Mission Theology in the Anglican Communion series to be published by SPCK, London. (http://www.missiontheologyanglican.org/).
-He is the author of several articles in international journals and of the book 'The Problem with Interreligious Dialogue: Plurality, Conflict and Elitism in Hindu-Christian-Muslim Relationships', published in 2016 by Bloomsbury: http://www.bloomsbury.com/uk/the-problem-with-interreligious-dialogue-9781474256421/.
-His forthcoming titles are to be published by international publishers including Palgrave Macmillan, Fortress Press and SPCK.
-He is editing three pre-Lambeth Conference 2020 volumes on Reconciliation, Witness and Prayer; and he has been commissioned to write the Archbishop of Canterbury’s Lent book 2019 on the theme reconciliation.
+He is the author of several articles in international journals and of the books The Problem with Interreligious Dialogue: Plurality, Conflict and Elitism in Hindu-Christian-Muslim Relationships (Bloomsbury, 2016) https://www.bloomsbury.com/uk/the-problem-with-interreligious-dialogue-9781350048591/ and Reconciliation: The Archbishop of Canterbury’s Lent book 2019 (SPCK, London & Delhi, 2018). https://spckpublishing.co.uk/reconciliation-766.
+His forthcoming titles are to be published by international publishers including Palgrave Macmillan and Fortress Press.
+He is also involved in editing three pre-Lambeth Conference 2020 books on the three priorities of the Archbishop of Canterbury: Reconciliation, Evangelism & Witness, and Prayer – published as Walking Together (2019), Witnessing Together (2019) and Listening Together (2020).